While it is not possible to renew your student visa, you can apply for a new one if your old one will expire before you can complete your course.

 Extend your OSHC policy to align with your new visa periods.
 You can continue with your existing insurer or find a new provider.

-See our Overseas Student Health Cover page for information about the length of cover you'll require and OSHC providers.
-The University's preferred OSHC provider is BUPA.
+See Overseas Student Health Cover page for information about the length of cover you'll require and OSHC providers.
+The University's preferred OSHC provider is Bupa.

 Step two: Request a new Confirmation of Enrolment (CoE)

 Before applying for a new visa, check your current CoE end date.
 This may already cover the period you need to extend by.
 You may need to review your student email for the most recent version of your CoE.
 If this is not long enough for you to complete, you'll need to request an extended CoE.

 If you hold a current student visa when you apply for a new student visa, you'll be able to stay in Australia for as long as it takes to process your new visa application.

 When you pay for your new visa, you'll receive an acknowledgment letter and a Bridging visa A (subclass 010) (BVA).
 Your BVA will only become active when your previous student visa has expired, and if your new visa application has not yet been processed.

 If you hold a BVA and need to leave the country temporarily, you must apply for Bridging visa B (subclass 020) before departing Australia.

 If you have had several temporary visas granted to you while in Australia, you may also have to pay a subsequent temporary application charge.